waferson/ca/Session 2/05-python/README.md

 # Python for Customer Analytics

 We can use [Python](https://www.python.org) for Customer Analytics as well.
 While is not the goal of this course.
 In each of the session you can check and practice some examples.
+If you are not familiar to Python, I recommend the book [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).

 ## Installing Python in Windows (using Chocolatey)